Kuwait Country Commercial Guide

 US Banks & Local Correspondent Banks

-Citi Bank is one of ten international banks currently maintaining operations in Kuwait.
-Other international banks include BNP-Paribas, HSBC, and regional banks from the UAE, Qatar, Saudi Arabia, and Oman.
+Citi Bank is one of 11 international banks maintaining operations in Kuwait.
+Other international banks include BNP-Paribas, HSBC, Qatar National Bank, and the Industrial and Commercial Bank of China (ICBC).
 In 2013, the Kuwait Central Bank announced that foreign banks would be able to open multiple branches in Kuwait on a case-by-case basis.

 For more information on the banking system please read the section Capital Markets and Portfolio Investment of the Investment Climate Statement.